Avon station (Erie Railroad): History

 Railroad service in the village of Avon began on July 25, 1853, with the extension of the Buffalo, Corning and New York Railroad (a division of what was eventually known as the New York, Lake Erie & Western Railroad) from Wayland to Caledonia.

 The current station depot was built in 1879 for the New York, Lake Erie & Western Railroad (later known as the Erie Railroad).
-Designed by railroad company staff architect Bradford Gilbert, the Avon Station is a basic wooden frame structure with a stone foundation that was is 80x24 ft.
+Designed by railroad company staff architect Bradford Gilbert, the Avon Station is a basic wooden frame structure with a stone foundation that is 80x24 ft.
 Basic on photographs, the station building also has timbering and wooden support brackets, as well as ornamental cutwork above its entrance.

 On June 18, 1907, the Avon Station was one of the few stops on the Erie Railroad to be electrified when service to Rochester became an electric service.
 The electric service ended on December 1, 1934, when the Erie switched to gas motorcars for passenger service to reduce costs.

 One of the more active hubs of the Erie Railroad, Avon Station served as the terminus of four different Erie lines: the Rochester Division (Painted Post–Avon), the Rochester Branch (Rochester–Avon), the Mount Morris Branch (Mount Morris–Avon), and the Attica Branch (Avon–Attica, where connections were made to the Buffalo Division).